← Morgan UniverseFine Checkup

 Who needs a bone density test?
 At what age?

 More frequent is not better.
-Normal results typically do not require annual retesting; repeat intervals are often about every 2 years, depending on individual risk, proximity to thresholds, treatment status, and physician advice or insurance coverage.
+Normal results usually do not require annual retesting; repeat intervals are often about every 2 years, depending on individual risk, proximity to thresholds, treatment status, and physician advice or insurance coverage.
 Annual scanning for normal results is not evidence-supported.

 If low bone mass or osteoporosis is found, is medication necessary?